---filter (or -F) flag is used for selecting packages by pattern in a monorepo.
-Patterns can be used to match package names or package paths, with full glob syntax support.
+--filter (or -F) flag selects packages in a monorepo by pattern.
+Patterns match package names or package paths, with full glob syntax.

-Currently --filter is supported by bun install and bun outdated, and can also be used to run scripts for multiple packages at once.
+bun install and bun outdated support --filter, and you can use it to run scripts in multiple packages at once.

 Matching